-Cabinet Member for Commercial Matters Role Purpose To provide clear political leadership both within and outsi County Council ensure that the County Council's commarrangements and relationships deliver maximum bend Staffordshire and its communities.
-To create effective internal and external relationships with organisations listed below to help advance the outcome.
-To be accountable for the development and delivery strategies listed below and to ensure that those strategies able to meet the outcomes required by the Council and Color to be accountable for the commissioning/service areas below and to ensure that financial and operational performing those areas meets the requirements of the Strategic Business Plan and the MTFS.
-To ensure that the Council has effective contract managarrangements in place and to oversee the performance delivery by the Council's major contractors To develop Commercial Strategies to generate new in streams for the County Council To be accountable for the delivery of the projects/programmes listed below and to ensure that the delivered on time and budget and meet the requirements Strategic Plan, Business Plan and the MTFS.
-To ensure the management of the Council's property porting generate the necessary capital receipts and revenue retus support the Council's MTFS and that it contributes effective the delivery of the Council's outcomes. th the of the es are abinet. listed mance and neome key se are of the folio to urns to Key External Relationships District Town & Parish Councils Providers such as Veolia, Biffa, and utility companies Amey Entrust (contraction of the contraction of the contraction Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Deputy Chief Exe and Director for Corporate Service Assistant Director Commercial and Appropriate Shad Cabinet member/ Appropriate scrut committee/s es for Assets ow s Strategic Responsibilities Nexxus I+ contract management Hanford Contract W2R contract HWRC contract Waste Management Policy & Strategy Operational Responsibilities Procurement ICT Property Delivery of Waster Disposal arranger !
-Project Responsibilities
+Cabinet Member for Commercial Matters Role Purpose To provide clear political leadership both within and outside the County Council ensure that the County Council's commercial arrangements and relationships deliver maximum benefit to Staffordshire and its communities.
+To create effective internal and external relationships with the organisations listed below to help advance the outcome.
+To be accountable for the development and delivery of the strategies listed below and to ensure that those strategies are able to meet the outcomes required by the Council and Cabine.
+To be accountable for the commissioning/service areas listed below and to ensure that financial and operational performance in those areas meets the requirements of the Strategic Plana Business Plan and the MTFS.
+To ensure that the Council has effective contract management arrangements in place and to oversee the performance and delivery by the Council's major contractors.
+To develop Commercial Strategies to generate new incommon streams for the County Council.
+To be accountable for the delivery of the key projects/programmes listed below and to ensure that these ard delivered on time and budget and meet the requirements of the Strategic Plan, Business Plan and the MTFS.
+To ensure the management of the Council's property portfolion to generate the necessary capital receipts and revenue returns to support the Council's MTFS and that it contributes effectively the delivery of the Council's outcomes.
+Key External Relationships District Town & Parish Councils Providers such as Veolia, Biffa, and utility companies Amey Entrust (contractual) Key Internal Relationships Director for Economy, Infrastructure and Skills Assistant Director for Connectivity and Sustainability Assistant Director for Highways and Built County Appropriate Shadow Cabinet member/s Appropriate scrutiny committee/s Strategic Responsibilities Nexxus I+ contract management Hanford Contract W2R contract HWRC contract Waste Management Policy & Strategy Operational Responsibilities Procurement ICT Property Delivery of Waste Disposal arrangements Project Responsibilities